Attend a Hummingbird Hike

 Join Tracy Aviary in the search for the Broad-tailed Hummingbird on our free Hummingbird Hikes!
 Sign up for a date to receive more information via email.

 TBD: James Madison Park (Riverfront) — Wed 9/25 @ 6:30pm

 These hikes are offered in partnership with Young Professionals Salt Lake City.
 Each event features a leisurely hike or stroll to search for hummingbirds.
 After the hike, we will head to a local venue to relax and bond over what we learned!
 RSVP below; space is limited.

 What is Project Broadtail?

-Project Broadtail is a citizen science project that help us better understand the Broad-tailed Hummingbird, a bird of conservation concern that is common but declining in the state of Utah.
-Participants will document Broad-tailed Hummingbirds that they see around their home and in recreational areas.
-With this information, we can learn important information about Broadtail distribution patterns, habitat associations, and migration timing, and ultimately increase our understanding of how to conserve this important bird!
+Project Broadtail is a community science (also called citizen science) project that helps us better understand how to protect the Broad-tailed Hummingbird, a bird of conservation concern in the state of Utah.
+Participants have the choice to go on a hike with Tracy Aviary to search for Broad-tailed Hummingbirds or to document Broad-tailed Hummingbirds that they see around their home and in recreational areas.
+Community observations provide important information about Broadtail distribution patterns, habitat associations, and migration timing.

 COLLECTING AND SUBMITTING OBSERVATIONS